royruzaini/Splinterlands_Buy-Rent_Guide/README.md

       pip install -r requirements.txt
       ```

 5. Download the collection.json from discord below.
-Copy the file into Splinterlands_Teams_Guide directory
+Copy the file into Splinterlands_Buy-Rent_Guide directory

 # How to use

 Before using, you should always update to the latest available version.
-You can do so by going into the Splinterlands_Teams_Guide directory and executing the following command:
+You can do so by going into the Splinterlands_Buy-Rent_Guide directory and executing the following command:

 ```sh
 git pull
 ```

-Go into the Splinterlands_Teams_Guide directory and run the command with the file.
+Go into the Splinterlands_Buy-Rent_Guide directory and run the command with the file.
 Examples:

 ```sh
 python manage.py runserver